2024 Vault Rankings

 Branching Out

-Over time, the firm has continued to add niche practices in response to Houston’s growth as a regional business hub.
-That said, Houston’s sprawling growth has benefited Bracewell above all else by driving the creation of one preeminent specialty: energy work.
-Bracewell represents such companies as Kinder Morgan, Inc., Apache Corporation, Phillips 66, and Cheniere.
+Over time, the firm continued to add niche practices in response to Houston’s growth as a regional business hub.
+Commensurately, Houston’s sprawling growth benefited Bracewell, mostly by driving the creation of its preeminent Energy practice.
+Bracewell represents companies such as Kinder Morgan, Inc.; Apache Corporation; Phillips 66; and Cheniere.

-Meanwhile, Bracewell has grown strategically since the mid-1970s when it opened offices in Washington, DC, and Austin to advise clients on state and federal regulatory matters.
+Moreover, Bracewell grew strategically since the mid-1970s by opening offices in Washington, DC, and Austin to advise clients on state and federal regulatory matters.
 The firm’s London office provides a vital platform from which attorneys serve energy clients in Europe, Africa, and the Middle East.
-And the Dubai office serves as a base for U.S. and foreign clients involved in P3, infrastructure, EPC, and power and renewables deals, as well as general corporate work.
-Further expansion stayed close to home—with the opening of offices in Dallas and San Antonio—and branched out to other U.S. locales like New York and Seattle, strengthening the firm’s banking and finance, government enforcement and investigations, and IP litigation platforms.
+The Dubai office is a base for U.S. and foreign clients involved in public-private partnerships; infrastructure; engineering, procurement, and construction; and power and renewables deals, as well as general corporate matters.
+Further expansion efforts remained both close to home—with the opening of offices in Dallas and San Antonio—and in farther U.S. locales, namely, New York and Seattle.

 News & Awards